segmentio/segment-docs/src/connections/destinations/catalog/actions-friendbuy-web/index.md

 [Friendbuy](https://www.friendbuy.com/) is a referral marketing platform.

-Friendbuy's Segment integration allows you to enable your Friendbuy referral program through Segment's dashboard instead of needing to add Friendbuy's JavaScript directly to your site.
+Friendbuy's Segment integration allows you to enable your Friendbuy referral program through Segment's dashboard instead of adding Friendbuy's JavaScript directly to your site.

 Friendbuy's Segment integration is implemented as a Segment browser [destination action](https://segment.com/docs/connections/destinations/actions/) that loads and configures Friendbuy's JavaScript for you.
-If you are already using Segment's Analytics.js to identify your customers and track their purchases, either directly or through Segment source integrations that you have installed, you can configure Segment to send this data to Friendbuy where it can be used in your referral program.
+If you're already using Segment's Analytics.js to identify your customers and track their purchases, either directly or through Segment source integrations that you've installed, you can configure Segment to send this data to Friendbuy and use in your referral program.

 ## Overview

-The Friendbuy destination can send information about your customers and their actions to Friendbuy.
+The Friendbuy destination sends information about your customers and their actions to Friendbuy.
 It supports the following [Friendbuy tracking events](https://developers.friendbuy.com/#tracking-events).

-- **Track Customer**.
-Converts Segment [`analytics.identify`](https://segment.com/docs/connections/spec/identify/) calls to Friendbuy *track customer* calls.
+- **Track Customer**: Converts Segment [`analytics.identify`](https://segment.com/docs/connections/spec/identify/) calls to Friendbuy *track customer* calls.
 Use this to add your customer ID and other customer data to the information that Friendbuy has about the customer.
-- **Track Purchase**.
-Converts Segment [`analytics.track('Order Completed')`](https://segment.com/docs/connections/spec/ecommerce/v2/#order-completed) calls to Friendbuy *track purchase* calls.
-Use this to send purchase data to Friendbuy so that advocates can be rewarded based on their friends' purchases.
+- **Track Purchase**: Converts Segment [`analytics.track('Order Completed')`](https://segment.com/docs/connections/spec/ecommerce/v2/#order-completed) calls to Friendbuy *track purchase* calls.
+Use this to send purchase data to Friendbuy and reward advocates based on their friends' purchases.
-- **Track Sign-Up**.
-Converts Segment [`analytics.track('Signed Up')`](https://segment.com/docs/connections/spec/b2b-saas/#signed-up) calls to Friendbuy *track sign_up* calls.
-Use this so that your customers can be rewarded based on creating an account or other type of sign-up action.
+- **Track Sign-Up**: Converts Segment [`analytics.track('Signed Up')`](https://segment.com/docs/connections/spec/b2b-saas/#signed-up) calls to Friendbuy *track sign_up* calls.
+Use this to reward customers for account creation and other sign-up actions.
-- **Track Page**.
-Converts Segment [`analytics.page`](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/#page) calls to Friendbuy *track page* calls.
+- **Track Page**: Converts Segment [`analytics.page`](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/#page) calls to Friendbuy *track page* calls.
 Use this to allow your Friendbuy widgets based on page name.
-- **Track Custom Event**.
-Converts an arbitrary Segment [`analytics.track`](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/#track) call with an event name and properties of your choosing to a Friendbuy track custom event call.
-Use this to allow your customers to be rewarded based on actions other than purchases or sign-ups.
+- **Track Custom Event**: Converts an arbitrary Segment [`analytics.track`](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/#track) call with an event name and properties of your choosing to a Friendbuy track custom event call.
+Use this to reward your customers for actions other than purchases or sign-ups.

 ## Benefits of Friendbuy Web Mode (Actions) vs Friendbuy Classic